Best Payment Processor for Small Business

 What is the best payment processor for small business?

 The best choice depends on company size, budget, workflow depth, integrations, and how much support the team needs after setup.
-Use the ranking as a shortlist, then compare the top products against the specific jobs your team needs to solve.
+For payment processing, checkout, online selling, card acceptance, and transaction operations, use the ranking as a shortlist, then compare the top products against the specific jobs your team needs to solve this quarter.

 How should small teams compare these tools?